Lincoln Trail College

 Lincoln Trail College is a public community college in Robinson, Illinois.
 The college was founded in 1969 and is a member of the Illinois Eastern Community Colleges organization.

 Academics

-The college offers career preparation programs as well as a two-year college transfer curriculum.
+The college offers career preparation programs and a two-year college transfer curriculum.
 The college is accredited by the Higher Learning Commission.

 Athletics

 Intercollegiate team sports at Lincoln Trail College include baseball, basketball (men's and women's), golf, soccer, softball, and volleyball.
 Teams compete in the Great Rivers Athletic Conference in Region 24 of the National Junior College Athletic Association.